Other Resources

 MSU Office of Survivor Support

 MSU’s Director of Survivor Support, Dr. Yvett Roby, provides confidential assistance to survivors of sexual assault and other traumatic events.
 Dr. Roby can assist survivors in procuring supportive measures from the university, submitting formal reports to MSU if desired, reporting to law enforcement, seeking medical assistance, and in other capacities.
-The Office of Survivor Support is located on the second floor of the YMCA building, and can be reached at 662-325-5795 or yroby@saffairs.msstate.edu.
+The Office of Survivor Support is located at 375 College View Dr., Starkville, MS 39759, and can be reached at 662-325-1823 or yroby@saffairs.msstate.edu.

 Respondent Advocate